|

 What Is a Tariff and Why Are They Important? - Investopedia

-A tariff is a tax imposed by one country on the goods and services imported from another country to influence it, raise revenues, or protect competitive advantages.
+A tariff is a tax imposed by one country on the goods and services imported from another.
+Learn about how they work and how they impact trade, prices, and the global economy.

 Tariff Overview - U.S. Customs and Border Protection